-One key ingredient can enable value-based health management to deliver on its promise: ENGAGEMENT.
+If one key ingredient can finally enable value-based health management to deliver on its triple aim promise, it's ENGAGEMENT.

 The transition from volume to value-based health management and contracting initiatives in Medicare, and increasingly in commercial markets, hasn’t materially changed the fundamental building blocks associated with management of financial and health risk within populations.